Learning Programme Young Design Museum

 Karen is a designer and creative practitioner with a background in architecture and urban design and experience working for the public good.
 Her work is rooted in community development and through her organisation Activate The City!, she explores how young people can contribute to the design and improvement of overlooked places and spaces and make an impact in their local communities.
 She is also passionate about using art to engage more people in tackling global challenges like climate change, especially in the built environment.
 Karen will guide the young people to consider sustainability in terms of materials and the impacts they can have on their final project and beyond.
 More about Karen

 Heba is a practicing civil engineer, DJ and creative director who explores the intersection between technicality and creativity.
 Heba looks to explore how functional and efficient designs can bring joy and nurture communities, particularly within spatial design and the built environment.
 Heba is the founder of Space Black who are a practice working in the intersection between engineering and art.
-They focus on Designing cities and spaces centring people of colour.
+Their practice is centred around the design of cities and spaces for marginalised communities.
 Space Black will run a workshop which will inform and inspire the young people on what it means to be in the world of Architecture.
 More about Space Black

 Rayan is an architectural designer, artist and educator based in London.
 Her work is influenced by magic realist and futuristic narratives from Sudan, the SWANA region and its diaspora.
 Since graduating from the University of Greenwich, her work has been exhibited globally.
 Rayan has also acted as a guest critic and guest speaker on topics relevant to architectural design, digital art, and diversity.
-Rayan is the co-founder of Space Black who are a practice working in the intersection between engineering and art.
-They focus on Designing cities and spaces centring on people of colour.
+Rayan is the co-founder of Space Black, a practice working in the intersection between engineering and art and centred around the design of cities and spaces for marginalised communities.

 More about Space Black